Skip to content

 About

 Rhys Tranter is a writer and photographer based in Cardiff, Wales.
 He is the author of Beckett’s Late Stage (2018).
 His writing has been published in the Times Literary Supplement and the San Francisco Chronicle.
-In 2016, this website was selected to become part of the British Library’s permanent UK Web Archive.
 [Read More]

 Recent Posts